 This is the most that can be contributed regardless of whether the contributions are to one or more traditional IRAs or whether all or part of the contributions are nondeductible.
 (See Nondeductible Contributions, later.)
-Qualified reservist repayments do not affect this limit.
+Qualified reservist repayments don't affect this limit.

 Examples.
-George, who is 34 years old and single, earns \$24,000 in 2015.
-His IRA contributions for 2015 are limited to \$5,500.
+George, who is 34 years old and single, earns \$24,000 in 2019.
+His IRA contributions for 2019 are limited to \$6,000.

-Danny, an unmarried college student working part time, earns \$3,500 in 2015.
-His IRA contributions for 2015 are limited to \$3,500, the amount of his compensation.
+Danny, an unmarried college student working part time, earns \$3,500 in 2019.
+His IRA contributions for 2019 are limited to \$3,500, the amount of his compensation.